vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/02_The_Daily_Duties_of_Women/04_Evening.md

 [[236]]

-evening than at midday.
+than at midday.
 The quotation reads as follows.
 "The wise man should honour any guest who comes (to his house) according to his own resources.
 He should bid him welcome, O Pārthiva, and honour him, bowing down as he offers him water to wash his feet and a seat, and then (he should honour him) by offering food and a bed.
 O king, whatever sin accrues to men when a daytime guest turns his back and leaves (unfed), that same (sin) increases eightfold when he turns his back and leaves (unfed) once the sun has set.'[^8] The idea that the evening meal is of greater ritual importance than the midday meal no doubt follows from the fact that the evening agnihotra is the primary part of the twofold fire ritual, cf, agnisuśruṣa; section IIB, pp.102-7).
 On the practical level, of course, it is also harsher to turn a stranger away at night.

 Finally, Tryambaka considers the evening meal itself.
 According to Sandilya, 'the householder should eat at night that which is beneficial, wholesome and very satisfying."
 Clearly, Tryambaka's treatment of evening rituals and duties tells us little more than that these activities should be performed in the evening much as they are in the morning or at midday.